stackbuilders/image_metadata_validator/README.md

 # ImageMetadataValidator

 Welcome to `image_metadata_validator`!.
-The purpose of this gem is to allow you to validate easily the `width` and `height` of an image uploaded with Carrierewave.
+The purpose of this gem is to allow you to easily validate the `width` and `height` of an image uploaded with Carrierwave.

 ## Installation